IvanCherepov/customer-support-handbook/expectations-of-the-support-team.md

 * Always be friendly and respectful.
 * Be open to new ideas and points of view.
 * It is OK if you don't know something.
 You can always ask someone else.
-* It is OK to say no to a customer, but try to suggest a workaround and escalate to a Senior if necessary.
+* It is OK to say no to a customer, but try to suggest a workaround and escalate if necessary.
+* Be enthusiastic, fast, agile, happy to be here and eager to help
+* Make our users’s day better, to teach them how do to things, to surprise them with speed and accuracy.
+* Become leaders in the support industry.